OmarK2804/Rust-WebServer/README.md

 ### Commit 4 Reflection notes

 Because I want to simulate the slow response, when `/sleep` url is run, I intentionally make the server sleep for 5 seconds before responding.

+### Commit 5 Reflection notes

+ThreadPool works by manages a fixed number of worker threads, each of which continuously waits for jobs to be sent to them.
+When a job is submitted to the ThreadPool, it is picked up by one of the worker threads, executed, and then the thread becomes available to pick up the next job.
+This allows for efficient handling of concurrent tasks without spawning a new thread for each task, which can be costly in terms of resources.